radiantlogic-devops/docker-compose/09-cfs/README.md

-# standalone one node FID
+# FID deployment with CFS

-Example docker-compose.yaml file for single-node(standalone) FID deployment with CFS
+Sample docker-compose.yaml file for single-node(standalone) FID deployment with CFS

 ## Prerequisites
 > check and install following if they are not available on the server